 Talking to your teen about the dangers of distracted driving can help prevent serious injury or a crash.
 Here’s how to encourage your teen to practice safe driving habits and avoid becoming a statistic.

 5 Tips to Prevent Distracted Driving in Teens

 1. Speak up about the dangers of distracted driving

 The first step is to have a conversation with your teen about distracted driving, texting while driving and other dangerous activities they could engage in behind the wheel.
 Without becoming accusatory, explain the dangers of distracted driving and how it can impair their ability to concentrate behind the wheel.

-Speak up – Explain the dangers of distracted driving and encourage kids to speak up if they’re riding in a car with a driver who is not 100 percent concentrated on driving.
+Also encourage your teen to speak up if they’re riding in a car with a driver who is not 100% concentrated on driving.

 2. Enforce a “put your phone away” rule